Wisconsin Arts Board (WAB)

 -Conduct the activity within Wisconsin in a public facility that is accessible to persons with disabilities.

-This is a multi-year grant program wherein applicants will submit a full application in their designated year, and submit interim applications in the other three years of the cycle.
+This is a multi-year grant program wherein applicants will submit a Full Year application in their designated year, and submit Interim Year applications in the other three years of the cycle.

 Applicants must fulfill all of the following conditions to be eligible for this program:

--Hold tax-exempt status from federal income tax under Section 501(c)(3) of the Internal Revenue Code and must qualify as a charitable organization under Section 170(c) of the Internal Revenue Code of 1986 as amended; have a Federal Identification Number, assigned by the Internal Revenue Service;
+-Hold tax-exempt status from federal income tax under Section 501(c)(3) of the Internal Revenue Code and must qualify as a charitable organization under Section 170(c) of the Internal Revenue Code of 1986 as amended

 For Colleges, Universities, and Units of Tribal or Local Government including Public Schools: